Ben Roethlisberger hits Steelers with eye-opening take amid playoff failures

 However, Mike McCarthy, who isn’t on anyone’s shortlist for the Hall of Fame, led the Green Bay Packers and the Dallas Cowboys to a 147-89-2 record with 21 playoff games in 15 seasons from 2007-2022.
 And he currently finds himself out of a job.
 Of course, McCarthy does have five losing seasons over his 18-year coaching career, including his 7-10 campaign with the Cowboys in 2024.

 It’s become trendy of late to lobby for Tomlin’s ouster from Pittsburgh.
-Roethlisberger himself has been vocal about the coach’s power behind-the-scenes, painting him as a deeply entrenched decision-maker in the organization and intimating that he’s part of the organization's problem.
+Roethlisberger himself has been vocal about the coach’s power behind-the-scenes, painting him as a deeply entrenched decision-maker and intimating that he’s part of the organization's problems.
 Still, it’s hard to imagine players eschewing the chance to join a storied franchise led by a legendary head coach who gives the team a chance to reach the postseason every year.

 Steelers fans calling for Tomlin to be fired should be stuffed into a time machine and sent back to 2007 when a 35-year-old Tomlin became Pittsburgh’s third head coach since 1969.
 Those fans should then be forced to root for the Raiders or the Browns or the Jets, who’ve had a total of 27 different head coaches and made the playoffs a combined six times during Tomlin’s tenure.